Our2020View/Our2020View.github.io/coldweather.md

 <img src="/assets/plugsweb.jpg"/>

-With the trouble light sitting on the bed of insulation, with the bulb positioned up to the plumbing, I closed off the wet bay area from the electrical area with more pink insulation.
+With the trouble light sitting on the bed of insulation, with the bulb positioned up to the plumbing, I closed off the wet bay area from the electrical area with more pink insulation:

 <img src="/assets/webNewwetbayheat2.jpg"/>